Culture-Counter-Commons/Culture-Counter-Commons/README.md

 #### Create a branch

-`$ git checkout -b feature-id master                 // creates a local branch for the new feature`
+// creates a local branch for the new feature

+`git checkout -b feature-id master`

-`$ git push origin feature-id                        // makes the new feature remotely available`
+// makes the new feature remotely available

+`git push origin feature-id`

 #### Periodically, changes made to master (if any) should be merged back into your feature branch.

-`$ git merge master                                  // merges changes from master into feature branch`
+// merges changes from master into feature branch

+`git merge master`

-#### When development on the feature is complete, the lead (or engineer in charge) should merge changes into master and then make sure the remote branch is deleted.
+#### When development on the feature is complete, merge changes into master and then make sure the remote branch is deleted.

 // change to the master branch

 `git checkout master`

-// makes sure to create a commit object during merge `git merge --no-ff feature-id                      `
+// makes sure to create a commit object during merge

+`git merge --no-ff feature-id`

+// push merge changes

-`git push origin master                            // push merge changes`
+`git push origin master`

-`git push origin :feature-id                       // deletes the remote branch`
+// deletes the remote branch

+`git push origin :feature-id`